geeksforgeeksorg/Animation_Android/README.md

 # Animation_Android
-Android Application with some Animated
+Android Application with some Animated efforts